idemia/multigit/README.md

 So, Multigit was born.
 Internally at IDEMIA, people love it for how it made their life simpler in environments with 40 git repositories, without a learning curve for a new tool.
 Just use your git knowledge.

+Since the development of Multigit, other tool with similar functionality have emerged (some of them also named Multigit).
+However, from my last inspection, they are all command-line tools.
+Multigit is the only one providing a graphical interface.